chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 ChatGPT GPT-4 was utilized in the creation of this assignment, serving as a tool for spellchecking and ensuring clarity and consistency.
 GPT-Travel Poe was Chatbot tool in this assignment
 ---
+# Reflective Blog 6
+## Assignment Rationale
+Prompt R: After you have completed the Chatbot assignment or any assignment using AI for most of the work, reflect on your interaction with this emerging technology: What does AI do well?
+What does it not do well?
+What did you have to correct or re-prompt it to modify?
+What can you know about its training data?
+What kinds of data was included?
+What kinds of data was excluded?
+What do you think the future holds as this technology is used and further advanced?

+**ChatGPT GPT-4 was utilized in the creation of this assignment, serving as a tool for spellchecking and ensuring clarity and consistency.**
+**GPT-Travel Poe was Chatbot tool analyzed in this assignment**

+---
+## Strengths of GPT-Travel
+GPT-Travel performs well in generating general travel recommendations.
+It effectively suggests destinations, activities, and vacation comparisons based on user input.
+Additionally, the interface is user-friendly, and responses are generated quickly, enhancing accessibility.

+## Limitations and Required Modifications
+Despite its strengths, GPT-Travel has notable limitations.
+First being that there was a lack of real-time data.
+The chatbot cannot retrieve up-to-date information on hotel prices, events, or travel deals.
+Instead, it redirects users to external websites, reducing its effectiveness as a comprehensive planning tool.
+There was also limited context retention, where GPT-Travel did not maintain memory across interactions.
+As a result, I had to re-enter details when refining their queries, leading to inefficiencies in the interaction process.
+Finally there was a dependency on structured queries.
+The chatbot performed better when given specific and structured queries.
+This reduced the intuitiveness of the experience, as users must refine and rephrase their inputs multiple times to obtain relevant information.

+## AI Training Data and Constraints
+GPT-Travel’s responses suggest that its training data consists of static travel guides, pre-existing articles, and general travel knowledge rather than dynamic, real-time sources.
+The dataset likely includes information on popular tourist destinations and broad budgeting estimates but excludes real-time travel updates, localized events, and dynamic pricing.

+## Future Implications
+Advancements in AI technology may enhance chatbot functionality with the integration of real-time data; where the AI can access live travel databases, providing current hotel rates, flight availability, and event schedules.
+Improved Context Awareness for enhanced memory capabilities could enable AI to retain previous interactions, reducing the need for repeated user input.
+While GPT-Travel is a useful tool for initial trip planning, its limitations highlight the necessity of human input and supplementary research.
+As AI continues to evolve, it may transition from a brainstorming assistant to a fully functional travel planning system with real-time capabilities.

+ChatGPT GPT-4 was utilized in the creation of this assignment, serving as a tool for spellchecking and ensuring clarity and consistency.
+GPT-Travel Poe was Chatbot tool analyzed in this assignment